-Consider, for example, a niche island resort that gets 80% of its visitors through TripAdvisor, a social space where customers go to rate, comment on and discuss holiday destinations.
+Consider, for example, a niche island resort that gets 80% of its visitors through TripAdvisor, a social space where customers go-to rate, comment on and discuss holiday destinations.
 Recruiters can similarly take advantage of the power of referrals by targeting relevant, popular online communities.
-When other people share, promote or discuss your content (e.g., job openings or career development programmes), it not only increases your reach, but also serves to validate your claims, as people may be more likely to trust an objective third party.
+When other people share, promote or discuss your content (e.g., job openings or career development programs), it not only increases your reach but also serves to validate your claims, as people may be more likely to trust an objective third party.

 Familiar platforms like Twitter, Facebook or LinkedIn are easy for job seekers to understand, and are more than likely a major part of their daily routine already.

 @Shredbots Hey Adam!
 We can't speak to everyone that is stoked to work for Burton (sorry!), but we'll be in touch if your quals. match up!

 Burton Snowboards has a separate Twitter account @BurtonJobs for careers with the company, used to post new job openings and interact with candidates who have specific questions.

 The great thing about participating in online communities outside of your corporate website is that most of them are completely free.
 Apart from your time, it costs nothing to create a Twitter account, Facebook page or LinkedIn group, and the time spent building your presence through social channels will be a lucrative investment.
 Using social platforms to communicate your employer brand and promote careers at your company is one of the most cost-effective marketing strategies out there, and it is an opportunity that every company should take advantage of.